 ChatGPT produces duplicate content

 If you and I both ask chatGPT to write an article on “How to Find the Best Personal Injury Lawyer”, it will often generate the exact same response, at least for large blocks of text where the content is verbatim.
 Of course, you’re not the only person wondering if you should use chatGPT to create content for your website.
 Now imagine 100 different personal injury law firms asking chatGPT to write that same article.
 Yea, there will be lots of content with the same information.
-That’s not a great recipe for SEO success.
+That’s not a great recipe for success when it comes to SEO for lawyers.

 ChatGPT doesn’t provide current information